tyrtyrych/BeginningJavaScript/06-arrays/readme.md

     console.log(french + "!");
     //=> bonjour!

-What happens if you ask for the element at a index that doesn't exist?
+What happens if you ask for the element at an index that doesn't exist?

     primes[-1]
     //=> undefined